 For connecting to local MySQL servers, Skyvia offers two options: direct connections and agent connections.

 In order to use a direct connection, your MySQL server must be available through the Internet.
-If you are connecting to MySQL server on your local computer directly from Skyvia, allow such connections in your firewall (Skyvia accesses your server from the IP 22.214.171.124).
+If you are connecting to MySQL server on your local computer directly from Skyvia, allow such connections in your firewall.
+See the IPs to allow in the How to Configure Local Database Server to Access It from Skyvia topic.
 If you are connecting to a computer in your local network, you should use port forwarding.

 Agent connections don’t have such requirements, but you need to install the Skyvia Agent application in order to use them.

 You need to specify the following parameters for TCP/IP MySQL connection:

 - Server — domain name or IP address of the MySQL Server host to connect to.
 Please note that your MySQL Server host must be accessible from the Internet by this IP address or domain name.
 If you use an IP address for the Server parameter, this must be the external IP address of the host, not the internal one.

 - Port — MySQL Server connection port; default value is 3306.

 - User Id — user name to log in with.

 - Password — password to log in with.